NeuroTechX/bci-workshop/INSTRUCTIONS.md

 1. Open the script ```exercise_01.py``` in **Spyder** or ```exercise_01.m``` in **MATLAB** or **Octave**.
 2. Read the code - it is thoroughly commented - and modify the experiment parameters as you wish in the **Set the experiment parameters section**.
 3. Run the script.
 In **Spyder**, select a Python console on the bottom right of the screen, then click on the *Run File* button on top of the editor.
-4. Two figures should appear: One displaying the raw signals of the Muse's 4 EEG sensors, and another one showing the basic band power features we are computing on one of the EEG signals.
+4. Two figures should appear: One displaying the raw signal of the first channel in the EEG devices and the Status (Marker), and another one showing the basic band power features we are computing on that EEG signal.
 5. To stop the execution of the script, in **Python** press `Ctrl+C` in the Python console.
 In **MATLAB** and **Octave** close any of the figure windows.
 Don't forget MuLES is still running as well!

 ![ex1_figures](fig/ex1_figures.png?raw=true "Visualization in E1.2")